algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x77
 - Pops: *... stack*, {[]byte A}, {uint64 B}, {uint64 C}
 - Pushes: []byte
-- pop a small integer A (between 0..255), and integer B, and byte-array C. Set the Bth byte of C to A, and push the result
+- pop a byte-array A, integer B, and small integer C (between 0..255).
+Set the Bth byte of A to C, and push the result
 - LogicSigVersion >= 3

 ## swap